-E-filing is safe.
+E-filing is generally considered safe.
 Filing your taxes electronically is actually more secure than snail-mailing your filing to the IRS.
 There is less chance that the data contained within your tax documents will be compromised, as it's encrypted when sent electronically.

 The Many Benefits of E-Filing Your Taxes